🧠 Brainy API Reference

 console.log(`Fields: ${stats.metadataFields.join(', ')}`)Returns:

-entities- Total entity countvectors- Total vectors in HNSW indexrelationships- Total relationships in graphmetadataFields- Indexed metadata fieldsmemoryUsage.vectors- Vector memory (bytes)memoryUsage.graph- Graph memory (bytes)memoryUsage.metadata- Metadata index memory (bytes)memoryUsage.total- Total memory usage
+entities- Total entity countvectors- Total vectors in the vector indexrelationships- Total relationships in graphmetadataFields- Indexed metadata fieldsmemoryUsage.vectors- Vector memory (bytes)memoryUsage.graph- Graph memory (bytes)memoryUsage.metadata- Metadata index memory (bytes)memoryUsage.total- Total memory usage

 `cluster(options?)` → `Promise` ✨